tinyerp/odooly/README.rst

 Key features:

-- provides an API very close to the Odoo API, through JSON-RPC and XML-RPC
+- provides an API very close to the Odoo API, through Webclient API
 - compatible with OpenERP 6.1 through Odoo 19.0
+- supports external APIs JSON-RPC and XML-RPC as alternative
 - single executable ``odooly.py``, no external dependency
 - helpers for ``search``, for data model introspection, etc...
 - simplified syntax for search ``domain`` and ``fields``